-Jennifer Cecere was born in Richmond, Indiana, in 1950 and lives in New York City.
+Jennifer Cecere was born in Richmond, Indiana, and lives in New York City.

 She has spent over 40 years expanding and experimenting with the mapping qualities of needlework.

 Her work has been exhibited in Central Park, The Guggenheim Museum, Pratt Institute Sculpture Park, Socrates Sculpture Park, MoMA/ PS1, The Cooper Hewitt, Smithsonian Museum, The Addison Gallery of American Art, Mamco, Geneva Switzerland, Le Consortium, Dijon, France, The Hudson River Museum, The Herbert F. Johnson Museum, The Burchfield Center.
 Public Art Commissions include the New York City Department of Transportation, The Metropolitan Transportation Authority, the Greater Cleveland Regional Transit Authority (RTA), and the City of Newport Beach, California.